Efavirenz (By mouth)

 - Do not breastfeed.
 You can spread HIV or AIDS to your baby through your breast milk.

-- Tell your doctor if you have a history of liver disease or hepatitis B or C. Make sure your doctor knows if you have a history of seizures, mental illness, emotional problems, or drug abuse.
-Tell your doctor if you currently use alcohol.
-Make sure your doctor knows about any other medical problems you currently have or have had in the past.
+- Tell your doctor if you have a history of liver disease or hepatitis B or C, seizures, mental illness, emotional problems, or drug abuse.
+Tell your doctor about any other medical problems you currently have or had in the past.